Competition between service providers with strategic resource allocation: application to network slicing: Model

 With the users' utility modeled as stated above, it can be shown~\cite{train2009} that the number of users $n^{(j)}_i$ that subscribe to NST~$i$ over the total number of users in cell~$j$, $n^{(j)}$, is

 where $\alpha = \mu/\nu$ is the user sensitivity parameter (it models the sensitivity to the resources-to-price ratio), and $r_0^{(j)}/p_0$ is related to the utility of not subscribing, $v^{(j)}_0$, through~\eqref{eq:utility}: $r_0^{(j)}/p_0=e^{v^{(j)}_0/\mu}$.
 Note that the no-subscription option does not correspond to any network slice in $\mathcal{S}$ and therefore no weights are assigned to it.
 The case in which all users in cell~$j$ subscribe (i.e., a user in that cell will always be better off by subscribing than by not doing it) is captured by letting $v^{(j)}_0 \rightarrow -\infty$ or, equivalently, setting $r_0^{(j)}=0$.
 In practice, this case corresponds to a more general situation in which the utility of subscribing to some of the NSTs clearly outweighs the no-subscription option, that is, $r_i^{(j)}/p_i \gg r_0^{(j)}/p_0$ for some $i \in \mathcal{S}$.
+Note also that $n^{(j)},\ j \in \mathcal{B}$, are taken as constants, though in a real system they would be random processes due to users mobility.
+We assume that, at every cell, entries and exits of users are in balance.
+Thus, the stationary distribution of the number users in a cell can be modeled as a Poisson random variable (see~\cite{ashtiani2003,zheng2018} for further details).
+The \emph{squared coefficient of variation} of the Poisson distribution is inversely proportional to its mean.
+Then, if the mean number of users in each cell is moderately high, taking $n^{(j)}$ as a constant equal to the mean number of users in the cell $j$ would be a reasonable simplification.

-We assume that the users are price-takers, which is a sensible assumption for a sufficiently high number of users in each cell.
+We assume that the users are price-takers, which is a sensible assumption when there are a sufficiently high number of users in each cell.

-As argued in the next section, and for the sake of simplicity, we assume that the service price is the same for every NST:
+As argued in the next section, we assume that the service price is the same for every NST:

 Besides, without any loss of generality, we set $p_0=1$ to reduce the number of parameters.
 The number of subscribers to NST~$i$ in cell~$j$ is then given by

 We assume that the resources allocated by the InP to NST~$i$ at a cell are equally shared among the users in $\mathcal{U}^{(j)}_i$, that is, on average, the amount of resources supporting the service to a user is